Maya Angelou: Early life

 Shortly after Freeman's murder, when Angelou was eight and her brother nine, Angelou and her brother were sent back to their grandmother.
 She attended the Lafayette County Training School, in Stamps, a Rosenwald School.
-Angelou credits a teacher and friend of her family, Mrs. Bertha Flowers, with helping her speak again, challenging her by saying: "You do not love poetry, not until you speak it."
+Angelou credits a teacher and friend of her family, Mrs. Beulah Flowers, with helping her speak again, challenging her by saying: "You do not love poetry, not until you speak it."
 Flowers introduced her to Charles Dickens, William Shakespeare, Edgar Allan Poe, Georgia Douglas Johnson, and James Weldon Johnson, authors who would affect Angelou's life and career, as well as Black female artists such as Frances Harper, Anne Spencer, and Jessie Fauset.

 When Angelou was 14 and her brother 15, she and her brother moved in once again with their mother, who had since moved to Oakland, California.
 During World War II, Angelou attended the California Labor School.
 At the age of 16, she became the first Black female streetcar conductor in San Francisco.
-She wanted the job badly, admiring the uniforms of the operators, describing the women in uniform as having “their little money-changing belts and with bibs on their caps and well-fitted uniforms” —so much so that her mother referred to it as her "dream job".
+She wanted the job badly, admiring the uniforms of the operators, describing the women in uniform as having "their little money-changing belts and with bibs on their caps and well-fitted uniforms"—so much so that her mother referred to it as her "dream job".
 Her mother encouraged her to pursue the position, but warned her that she would need to arrive early and work harder than others.
 In 2014, Angelou received a lifetime achievement award from the Conference of Minority Transportation Officials as part of a session billed "Women Who Move the Nation".

 Three weeks after completing school, at the age of 17, she gave birth to her son, Clyde (who later changed his name to Guy Johnson).